 When in doubt, go for simplicity.
 The simpler you can make your website, the easier it will be for your visitors to understand and the more likely they will engage.

 Another key tip that goes with simplicity?
 Avoid internal jargon.
-You can certainly use your own preferred terms for your programs, beneficiaries, membership levels, etc.—but in the primary navigation, you should stick with a term that anyone can understand.
+You can certainly use your own preferred terms for your programs, beneficiaries, membership levels, etc.—but in the primary navigation of your nonprofit website, you should stick with a term that anyone can understand.

 6. Limit the Number of Clicks